 Computer crime covers a wide area of illegal activities, including fraud, child pornography, terrorism, and espionage.
-With the Computer Forensics specialization of the MS in Cybersecurity, you'll learn forensic tools and methods that are used to investigate network-based incidents, including unauthorized observation and manipulation of data, and the illegal use of digital devices.
+With the Computer Forensics specialization of the MS in Cybersecurity, you'll learn forensic tools, analysis, and methods that are used to investigate network-based incidents, including unauthorized observation and manipulation of data, and the illegal use of digital devices.

 The computer forensics curriculum covers:

 - :: Methods and tools for detecting cyber intrusions and approaches to incident response

 - :: Tracking of internet criminals and the recovery, analysis, and preservation of digital evidence and volatile data

 - :: Forensic analysis of a networked computer system, including handheld telecommunications devices such as cell phones and PDAs